Pull-up resistor: Applications

+Pull-up resistors may be used at logic outputs that cannot source sufficient current (e.g., open-collector TTL logic devices) to guarantee a valid logic high.
+In bipolar logic families operating at 5 VDC, a typical pull-up resistor value will be 1000–5000 Ω, which sources sufficient current to ensure a valid logic high voltage over the full operating ranges of temperature and supply voltage.
+For CMOS and MOS logic, higher resistance values can be used because logic outputs typically source more current than TTL.

 Pull-down resistors can be safely used with CMOS logic gates because the inputs are voltage-controlled.
-TTL logic inputs that are left unconnected inherently float high, and require a much lower valued pull-down resistor to force the input low.
-A standard TTL input at logic "1" is normally operated assuming a source current of 40 μA, and a voltage level above 2.4 V, allowing a pull-up resistor of no more than 50 kohms; whereas the TTL input at logic "0" will be expected to sink 1.6 mA at a voltage below 0.8 V, requiring a pull-down resistor less than 500 ohms.
+TTL logic inputs that are left unconnected inherently float high, and require less pull-down resistance to force the input low.
+A standard TTL input at logic "1" typically draws 40 μA, and a voltage level above 2.4 V, allowing a pull-up resistor of no more than 50 kohms; whereas the TTL input at logic "0" will be expected to sink 1.6 mA at a voltage below 0.8 V, requiring a pull-down resistor less than 500 ohms.
 Holding unused TTL inputs low consumes more current.
 For that reason, pull-up resistors are preferred in TTL circuits.

-In bipolar logic families operating at 5 VDC, a typical pull-up resistor value will be 1000–5000 Ω, based on the requirement to provide the required logic level current over the full operating range of temperature and supply voltage.
-For CMOS and MOS logic, much higher values of resistor can be used, several thousand to a million ohms, since the required leakage current at a logic input is small.

 Drawbacks

-Some disadvantages of pull-up resistors are the extra power consumed when current is drawn through the resistor and the reduced speed of a pull-up compared to an active current source.
+A pull-up or pull-down consumes power when current passes through it, resulting in heat generation and wasted energy.
+Also, its resistance together with stray circuit capacitance forms a low pass filter that stretches (extends the duration of) rising or falling signal edges, thus limiting the maximum speed at which the circuit can operate.
 Certain logic families are susceptible to power supply transients introduced into logic inputs through pull-up resistors, which may force the use of a separate filtered power source for the pull-ups.